codewithleader/hero-app/README.md

 - Tests in the AppRouter.
   - Should show login if not authenticated.
   - Authenticated user.
-- Tests in the DashboardRoutes
+- Tests in the DashboardRoutes.
+  - Tests routes inside DashboardRoutes.